lolusername/OER_site_generate/README.md

 # OER Site Generator

-A user-friendly, open-source platform for creating and disseminating Open Educational Resources (OER).
-Developed as part of the OER initiatives at the Center for Excellence in Teaching and Learning (CETL) at Queensborough Community College, CUNY.
+A simple and efficient platform for creating and sharing Open Educational Resources (OER).
+This project provides a straightforward way to host and view educational content in Markdown and text formats.

 ## 🎯 Purpose